dlaydon/MERS_VacTrees/README.md

 potential MERS-CoV vaccine impact, developed primarily by Daniel J. Laydon, and Neil M. Ferguson of the MRC Centre for Global Infectious Disease Analysis at Imperial College, London, and Simon Cauchemez of the Institut Pasteur, Paris.
-The model assesses vaccine impact inferring transmission trees, ("who-infected-whom") analysis, and then "pruning" these trees to generate counterfactuals.
+The model assesses vaccine impact by inferring transmission trees, ("who-infected-whom") analysis, and then "pruning" these trees to generate counterfactuals.
 The repository also contains code to assess and compare various vaccination campaign strategies.
-Full details are available at ADD LINK WHEN AVAILABLE.
+Full details are available at <https://www.medrxiv.org/content/10.1101/2022.04.06.22273497v1>.

 ## Building